General Degree Requirements

 Grade Requirements for Courses in the Major

-Students majoring in advertising and public relations, journalism, and telecommunication and film must successfully complete at least 72 hours outside the mass communication area.
+Students majoring in advertising, creative media, news media or public relations must successfully complete at least 72 hours outside the mass communication area.

 Students should always check with their major department or Tisch Student Services for specific policies pertaining to a particular department or program.